melanchall/drywetmidi/README.md

 Using of the `CompressionPolicy.Default` option doesn't lead to losing of any data, so any unknown chunks and meta messages will be presented in the file.

 And another one example.
-Suppose you want to remove all C sharp notes from a MIDI file.
+Suppose you want to remove all *C#* notes from a MIDI file.
 It can be done with this code:

 ```csharp
 var midiFile = MidiFile.Load("My Great Song.mid");